partners-png/Hostinger-Coupon-Code-2026/README.md

 ---

-## Hostinger VPS Coupon Code – `vpsnest`
+## Hostinger VPS Hosting – 63% Off + Extra 20% With `vpsnest`

 ### What Is Hostinger VPS?

-Hostinger VPS (Virtual Private Server) hosting gives you dedicated compute resources — guaranteed CPU, RAM, and NVMe SSD storage — without the cost of a full dedicated server.
-All plans use KVM virtualization, meaning your resources are never shared with other users.
+Hostinger VPS gives you dedicated compute resources — guaranteed CPU, RAM, and NVMe SSD — with full root access and KVM virtualization.
+New users and renewals both get 63% off, plus an extra 20% with code VPSNEST.

-Full root access means you can run anything: Node.js apps, Python backends, Docker containers, databases, n8n automation workflows, self-hosted AI agents, game servers, and more.

 ### Hostinger VPS Plans & Pricing (2026)